 A newborn with esophageal atresia coughs, chokes, and drools after attempting to swallow while feeding.

 A tracheoesophageal fistula is dangerous because it allows swallowed food and saliva to travel through the fistula to the lungs, leading to coughing, choking, difficulty breathing, and possibly aspiration pneumonia Aspiration Pneumonia and Chemical Pneumonitis Aspiration pneumonia is lung infection caused by inhaling mouth secretions, stomach contents, or both.
 Chemical pneumonitis is lung irritation caused by inhalation of substances irritating or... read more (due to inhaling food or saliva).
-Food or fluid in the lungs may impair oxygenation of blood, leading to a bluish discoloration of the skin ( cyanosis Cyanosis Cyanosis is a bluish discoloration of the skin resulting from an inadequate amount of oxygen in the blood.
-Cyanosis occurs when oxygen-depleted (deoxygenated) blood, which is bluish rather than... read more ).
+Food or fluid in the lungs may impair oxygenation of blood, leading to a bluish discoloration of the skin (cyanosis Cyanosis Cyanosis is a bluish or grayish discoloration of the skin resulting from an inadequate amount of oxygen in the blood.
+Cyanosis occurs when oxygen-depleted (deoxygenated) blood, which is bluish... read more ).

 Before birth, prenatal ultrasonography